oKermorgant/map_simulator/README.md

 Setting `map_server:=true` also runs the corresponding map server.

 The Simulation node advertises a service to spawn robots in.
-This service is wrapper into the `spawn` executable.
+This service is wrapped into the `spawn` executable.

 ## Spawning a robot